Strawberry Cupcakes with Pink Buttercream

 Sometimes you just need a quick swap, so here are some handy alternatives:

-Flour: Cake flour for extra softness.
+All-Purpose Flour: Cake flour for extra softness.

 Whole Milk: Almond or oat milk for a dairy-free option.